 What we like: One of the warmest vests on this list.

-Patagonia’s Down Sweater above is a great option for shoulder-season use, but those headed out in true winter temperatures will likely want a bump in warmth.
+Patagonia’s Down Sweater above is a great option for shoulder-season use, but those headed out in true winter temperatures will likely want a bump up in warmth.
 Enter The North Face’s Nuptse Vest, a substantially built design with a cold-weather pedigree to back it up.
 This vest is nearly synonymous with the term “puffy” with thick, oversized baffles and heaps of lofty, 700-fill goose down (The North Face doesn’t provide a fill weight, but it feels like a lot).
 And many love the retro-inspired design, which looks the part in the city or on the trail.
 For daily outings, cold-weather hiking, or extra insulation during après, the Nuptse is a nice option.

 See the Men's TNF Retro Nuptse See the Women's TNF Retro Nuptse